mnunezsa95/ds_project_taxi_company_time_series/README.md

 - Scikit-Learn: For implementing machine learning algorithms and model evaluation.
 - Matplotlib: For data visualization and plotting graphs.
 - Statsmodels: For statistical modeling and analysis.
+- pmdarima: For time series forecasting and model selection.

 These libraries were instrumental in data preprocessing, model training, and evaluation, ensuring the development of an accurate and efficient predictive model.